 Opportunities for Research Students

-At present, there are no opportunities for students to apply for individual funding from the Marie Skłodowska-Curie Actions.
+At present, there are no opportunities for students to apply directly to the Commission for individual funding from the Marie Skłodowska-Curie Actions.
 Instead, students can look for studentship vacancies in an Innovative Training Network/Doctoral Network or COFUND Doctoral Programme, where they can begin or expand on their research, and gain complementary and transferable skills training to support doctoral or masters’ degree studies.
 Vacancies for studentships (termed “Early-Stage” or “First-Stage” Researchers) are posted on EURAXESS Jobs.

 Opportunities for Experienced Researchers

 Researchers holding a PhD can apply for their own Marie Skłodowska-Curie individual funding via the Postdoctoral Fellowships Scheme.
 There is an annual call for Postdoctoral Fellowships.